 This happened with clockwork regularity, on repeat mode.
 Even as I waited for ‘Karma to give me my due’.

-By now I had started getting impatient, and started feeling pretty foolish too, with this concept of Karma.
+By now, I had started getting impatient and feeling pretty foolish too, with this concept of Karma.
 While I waited I began to realize a few things;

 Believing in Karma was like hiring someone to do your dirty work for you: